linuxserver/docker-smokeping/README.md

 ```

+You can choose between ,using tags, to switch to the unraid version (disabled ipv6).

+Add one of the tags,  if required,  to the linuxserver/kodi-headless line of the run/create command in the following format, linuxserver/smokeping:unraid

+#### Tags
++ **unraid** : for hosts with ipv6 not enabled in the kernel, eg unraid versions up to and prior to 6.3x.
+## Important - `DO NOT USE :unraid branch with ipv6 enabled hosts as it will fail`

 ## Parameters

 `The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.